 The struggle of innovation trailblazers

-According to Paweł Jarmołkowicz, Netguru’s Consulting Director, “as entry barriers are becoming smaller and more companies jump on the innovation bandwagon, the crowded competition ensues, speed becomes a crucial factor, and the complexity of managing an innovation portfolio grows.
-Many companies are not used to such pace of work and focus on the technical aspects, overlooking the human and organizational ones”.
+According to Jinder Kang, Netguru’s Innovation Consulting Lead, "as entry barriers are becoming smaller and more companies jump on the innovation bandwagon, competition ensues, speed becomes a crucial factor, and the complexity of managing an innovation portfolio grows.
+Many companies are not used to such a pace of work and focus on the technical aspects, overlooking the human and organizational ones."

 Non-technical challenges for digital disruptions